ChainAgnostic/CAIPs/CAIPs/caip-261.md

 },
 "proof": {}
 ```
-*The above example represents an assertion issued by the issuer "did:pkh:eip155:1:0x44dc4E3309B80eF7aBf41C7D0a68F0337a88F044".
-It express distrust of the subject "did:pkh:eip155:1:0xC3764761E297D6f121e79C32A65829Cd1dDb4D33" in areas such as honesty, software development, and software security, at some extend and reasons provided for each scope.*
+*The example represents an assertion issued by the issuer identified as did:pkh:eip155:1:0x44dc4E3309B80eF7aBf41C7D0a68F0337a88F044.
+It expresses distrust towards the subject identified as did:pkh:eip155:1:0xC3764761E297D6f121e79C32A65829Cd1dDb4D33 in areas such as honesty, software development, and software security to some extent.
+The assertion provides reasons for each scope.*

 #### Validity Period
 Trust, being inherently dynamic, can be managed within the document by specifying a validity period, after which the credential must be renewed to maintain its validity.